devexperts/grading-system/README.md

 [![Check Markdown links](https://github.com/devexperts/grading-system/actions/workflows/action.yml/badge.svg)](https://github.com/devexperts/grading-system/actions/workflows/action.yml)

-# Engineering Grading System at Devexperts
+# Grading System at Devexperts

 At [Devexperts](https://devexperts.com/), we use the Grading System which:

-- Synchronizes engineering grades across the company,
+- Synchronizes grades across the company,
 - Makes career levels transparent,
-- Specifies our expectations from engineering managers and individual contributors (engineers).
+- Specifies our expectations from managers and individual contributors.

 ## Here are some basic principles we follow: